Navigating the Dashboard

 Sending as Fax

-The “Send as Fax” button allows you to fax the latest version of the compiled document directly to the requester, similar to how you fax items from your Inbox today.
+The “Send as Fax” button allows you to fax the latest version of the compiled document directly to the requestor, similar to how you fax items from your Inbox today.

 You can track the activity of your compiled documents in the Document Status area.